SeriousOldMan/Simulator-Controller/README.md

   - Several plugins are supplied out of the box:
     - Support for Assetto Corsa and Assetto Corsa Competizione already builtin
     - Fully customizable plugins supplied for total control of SimHub and SimFeedback - change your settings while racing using the dials and switches on your favorite Button Box
+	- Control the calibration curves of your high end pedals by a simple button press with the plugin for the Heusinkveld pedal family
     - Send your predefined kudos and rants to the ingame chat without touching the keyboard
   - Additional support to trigger every function and action from external sources like a voice or gesture recognition software to always keep your hands on the wheel
   - Builtin support for visual head tracking to control ingame viewing angle - see [third party applications](https://github.com/SeriousOldMan/Simulator-Controller#third-party-applications) below